MDecker-MobileComputing/Android_WebViewDemo/README.md

 # Android-App "Browser-Demo"

-App demonstrates how to use Android's element [WebView](https://developer.android.com/reference/android/webkit/WebView) to display web pages from the internet or provided as raw resource.
+App demonstrates how to use Android's [WebView element](https://developer.android.com/reference/android/webkit/WebView) to display web pages from the internet or provided as raw resource.

 <br>